inkle/ink-library/README.md

 - [inkhaxe](https://github.com/Glidias/inkhaxe) – Ink port from C# to Haxe.
 - [inkrs](https://github.com/facelesspanda/inkrs) – A port/rewrite of inkle/ink in rust.
 - [pink](https://github.com/premek/pink) – An attempt to implement a subset of ink in lpeg.

-#### Wrappers

-- [ink-iOS](https://github.com/russellquinn/ink-iOS) – An iOS wrapper for the JavaScript port of Inkle's Ink scripting language.
+- [ink-iOS](https://github.com/russellquinn/ink-iOS) – An iOS wrapper for the [JavaScript port](https://github.com/y-lohse/inkjs) (see above) of Inkle's Ink scripting language.

 ### Editor extensions